 - 2 tbsp extra virgin olive oil

-- 1 tbsp tomato paste (for concentrated flavor)
+- 1 tbsp tomato paste (concentrated flavor)

 - ½ cup vegetable broth